jando16407/Processing/Notes/ProNote.md

 	loadTable(filename, options)

 filename: String name of a file in the data folder or a URL
-options: String may contain ""header", ""tsv"", ""csv"", or ""bin"" separated by commas
+options: String may contain "header", tsv, "csv", or "bin separated by commas
 Return type: Table